Lingnik/DIM-wiki/DIM-Blacksmith-Shader-Giveaway.md

 * Two on Friday, Sept.
 4th at 8PM Central.
 * Two on Sunday, Sept.
 6th at 8PM Central.
-* Two on Tuesday, Sept.
-8th at 8PM Central.
+* Two on Wednesday, Sept.
+9th at 8PM Central.

 **Fine Print**
 * We will select a winner from the entries on Twitter.